MattKobayashi/containers/yancobat/README.md

 Create a GitHub repository for your network device backups.
 Add a `hosts.yaml` file with details of the devices to be backed up (use the example `hosts.yaml` in this repository to get started).
 The Docker image relies upon the presence of this file (with this exact name) in the repository to run the playbook successfully.

-Set the following environment variables when creating your Docker container:
+The following environment variables are available when creating your Docker container:

 - `TZ=` Your preferred timezone, e.g. `Australia/Brisbane`
 - `GIT_USER=` Your preferred user name for Git commits (optional, default: `YANCoBaT`).